rmcwhae/russellmcwhae.ca/src/routes/reading-list/+page.md

 ## 2024

+-   _The Ruthless Elimination of Hurry: How to Stay Emotionally Healthy and Spiritually Alive in the Chaos of the Modern World_ by John Mark Comer
 -   _I Don’t Want to Talk About It: Overcoming the Secret Legacy of Male Depression_ by Terrence Real
 -   _Outlive: The Science & Art of Longevity_ by Peter Attia, MD
 -   _Ministries of Mercy: The Call of the Jericho Road_ by Timothy Keller